-Most women who leak urine after childbirth find that it goes away in the first few weeks, since the stretched muscles and tissues recover.
+Most women who leak urine after childbirth find that it goes away in the first few weeks, as the stretched muscles and tissues recover.

-However, for some women it can take months while other women find their pelvic floor never recovers fully.
+However, for some women it can take months while others find their pelvic floor never recovers fully.

-If you are still experiencing leakage at your 6-week postnatal check, talk to your midwife or doctor.
-Dealing with it early on can reduce the risk of it becoming a life-long problem.
+If you are experiencing urine leakage, you can talk to your, doctor, maternal and child health nurse, continence nurse or a women’s physiotherapist.
+Remember dealing with it early can reduce the risk of it becoming a life-long problem.

 Pelvic floor exercises

 The muscles around the bladder, bowel and uterus can be exercised, toned and trained like any other muscles in the body.
 Doing this before, during and after pregnancy will help prevent urinary incontinence during pregnancy and after the birth of your baby.
 They’re easy to do, in any place and at any time.